codevixens/20DaysOfCode/nodejs/DayOne.md

 ### Submitting Your Code
 - When you are finished with creating the webpage, submit the following:
 - Link to the Github repository in the Codevixens Academy slack channel for 20DaysOfCode #Day1
 - Link to a your social media post made of your progress..
-If a
+If any